Brennername/ardour-collab/README.md

 Currently the only functionality is a simple wrapper around the oscsend utility with a sanitizer for whatever you choose to do with it.

+Dependencies: oscsend, angular, express, node, npm, etc

+# oscsend
+If you are running Ubuntu Studio, you can use apt install oscsend, probably with sudo.

+Anything else, you're on your own.
+Open a PR if you want.

 # Sending commands
 The simple CLI control allows you to send commands straight to Ardour.